MACKENNADRIES/youra_backend/README.md

   my contributions.
   - As a user, I want to follow other users who inspire me, and view their RAK contributions.
   - As a user, when I have benefited from a Random Act of Kindness I want to be able to Pay it Forward to the next person.
+  - As a user, I want to follow my friends and have a curated feed of their posts.
+  - As a user I want to acces an 'explore page' with RAK's from people I don't know.

 ### Front End Pages/Functionality
 - **Home Page**